s-victor/TinyPedal/docs/customization.md

 Remember last window position.

+## Compatibility
+Compatibility options are for solving platform-specific issues.

+    enable_bypass_window_manager
+Set `true` to bypass window manager on X11 system such as linux.
+This option may only be enabled if overlay widgets fail to stay on top of all windows.
+Also note that by enabling this option, OBS may not be able to capture overlay widgets in streaming.
+Default is `false`.

 ## Overlay
 Overlay options can be accessed from `Overlay` menu in main window, or from tray icon menu.